Aw4iskh4n/pwnedpasswd/README.md

 #### Prerequisites 📋:

 Ensure Python (3.7 or newer) is installed.
-If not, download and install from python.org.
+If not, download and install from https://www.python.org/downloads/.

+#### Installation Steps ⚙️:

+1- Download this respository and unzip it.
+2- Open cmd and navigate to the pwnedpasswd folder.
+3- Install requirements by running this command :
+    pip install -r requirements.txt
+4